Hey, what’s up, guys?

 Prime lenses are fantastic, but I don’t believe they’re the only good lens.

 When I was first starting in photography, of course, my budget was minimal.

-So, I only invested in the Sony 28 millimeter F2 once I figured out that I had a little more budget to play with.
+So, I only invested in the Sony 28-millimeter F2 once I realized I had a little more budget to play with.

 It also was a little bit limiting for me.